LRC-devops/lrc-site-repo/README.md

          <tr class="zoom-session"> //This is where the zoom-session styling is added to the row.
           <td>Computer Science</td> //This is the title of the session
           <td>F 12-1:30pm</td> //This is the day/time of the session
           <td><a href="https://ucdenver.zoom.us/j/92310857800" title="Manharsh Zoom Link" class="popup__table--courses--link">** Online - Zoom Session</a></td> //This is where this row differs from the inPerson session.
 The <td> tag opens, and another tag opens directly after it, the <a> tag.
 This is where the link goes.
-The link to the zoom session goes in the href, href="place-link-here", the style goes in the class tag, and the title is the name of academic guide, title="Academic-Guide's Zoom Link".
+The link to the zoom session goes in the href, href="place-link-here" (make sure there are no spaces before or after the url), the style goes in the class tag, and the title is the name of academic guide, title="Academic-Guide's Zoom Link".
 This title exists for accessibility and organizational purposes.
         </tr>
        -->